peterjmarko/llm-narrative-framework/README.template.md

 For complete configuration options, see the [Framework Manual](docs/FRAMEWORK_MANUAL.md).

+## 🔄 Understanding the Workflow

+The framework's structure and workflow are designed to be logical and hierarchical.

-## 📊 Experimental Hierarchy
+### Experimental Hierarchy

-Understanding the framework's organizational structure is essential for navigating your results and using the workflow scripts effectively:
+Understanding the organizational structure is essential for navigating your results:
 ```
 Study
 └── Experiment (Condition A)